AzureCR/azure-cli/src/command_modules/azure-cli-acr/README.rst

         az acr list: Lists all the container registries under the current subscription.

     Arguments
         --resource-group -g: Name of resource group.
-You can configure the default group using 'az configure --defaults group=<name>'.
+You can configure the default group using `az configure --defaults group=<name>`.

     Examples
         List container registries and show the results in a table.